Relintai/pandemonium_engine_docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

 If the code is meant to run in the editor, place the ``tool`` keyword on the first line of the script.

-Follow with the `class_name` if necessary.
+Follow with the `name` if necessary.
 You can turn a GDScript file into a global type in your project using this feature.
 For more information, see `doc_gdscript`.